lexedata/lexedata/README.md

-#lexedata
+# lexedata

-Tools to edit lexical data
+Tools to edit lexical data in CLDF